Panjkora River

 The Panjkora River is a river in the Khyber Pakhtunkhwa province in north-west Pakistan.
-The river runs through the mountainous northern part of the province, and forms the Kumrat Valley.
-It passes from Dir, Timergara, and joins with Swat River at Chakdara.
+The river runs through the mountainous Panjkora Valley of the province.
+It passes across Thal, Dir, Timergara, and joins with Swat River near Chakdara.
 It is generally characterized by steep slopes on either side of the riverbank covered in thick forests.
 The river has a large catchment area, making the river susceptible to significant flooding – most notably during the 2010 floods that occurred throughout much of Pakistan.
-It was named after Panjkora clan, a sub-clan in Mamyali section of Swati tribe which inhabited this region during 12 and 16 centuries and currently living in Hazara Division.

-Geography
+Etymology

+According to one source, the name derives from two words panj (lit. five) and kora (lit. flowing water), named so because five streams combine to form the river.
+The five streams are Kumrat-Kohistan stream, Gwaldai stream, Sherengal stream, Dir stream, and Barwal stream.
+According to another tradition, the river was named after Panjkor, the ancestor of Gawri people of the Upper Panjkora Valley, and derived its name from panj (lit. five) and kor (lit. house), after his five sons who founded the settlements in the valley.

+Course

-The Panjkora river is the main river in the Panjkora River Basin which is a part of the larger Swat River Basin located in the Khyber Pakhtunkhwa province.
-The main tributaries of the Panjkora are rivers Dir, Barawal, Kohistan, and Usherai.
-The flow of water occurs year-round, though the water levels drastically rise during the monsoon season (June–September).
+The Panjkora river is the main river in the Panjkora River Basin which is a part of the larger Swat River Basin.
+The main tributaries of the Panjkora are rivers Dir, Barwal, Kohistan, and Usherai.
+The flow of water occurs year-round, though the water levels drastically rise during the monsoon season (June – September).
 Large volumes of water flow through the Panjkora during this time with greater amounts at the mouths of the tributaries.
-This water flow is very powerful, causing floods throughout the region.
+The water flow is quite powerful, causing floods throughout the region.

 The river Panjkora in heavy stream towards the mouth.

-The Panjkora river is located at coordinates: Latitude: 34.6667 Longitude: 71.7667).
+The Panjkora river is located at coordinates: Latitude: 34.6667 and Longitude: 71.7667.
 The river is characterised by steep mountain slopes at the beginning, these act as a funnel trapping the water.
 Towards the end the river starts to widen, and the flood plain begins to sprawl.
 The lower flood plains are the main agricultural land used by farmers due to the increased nutrient content in the soil.

+The river's headwaters are high in the glaciers of Hindu Kush Mountains.
+It flows south through the Upper Dir District and the Lower Dir District.
+Its confluence with the Swat River is in the Malakand District near Totakan.
+The Swat River is a tributary of the Kabul River, part of the Indus River basin.

+Environmental issues

+The Panjkora River floodplains near the Swat River.